 While companies like Racing Electronics don't have a public tour, a visit to Charlotte wouldn't be complete without visiting locations like this.
 Not only do they make fan gear like the amazing FanVision system that provides all sorts of video, audio, and racing data but they also provide radios and other gear that allow the teams to communicate.
 This is an exciting place to visit since you never know who might be shopping here or visiting to get a custom earpiece fitting!

 Follow in the Footsteps of Legendary Racers like Dale Earnhardt

-Dale Earnhardt is undenyably one of the most popular race car drivers of all time, from any format.
-The town of Kannapolis, North Carolina has a self guided Dale Trail that you can follow to walk in his footsteps.
-Stops include the Dale Earnhardt Plaza where you can stop and visit the nine-foot, 900-pound bronze statue of him, "Idiot Circle" across the street from there where he hung out as a kid, Punchy's Diner said to be the home of his favorite sandwhich - a simple tomato sandwhich with lettuce and miracle whip on white bread and other locations that any Dale fan won't want to miss.
+Dale Earnhardt is undeniably one of the most popular race car drivers of all time, from any format.
+The town of Kannapolis, North Carolina, has a self-guided Dale Trail that you can follow to walk in his footsteps.
+Stops include the Dale Earnhardt Plaza where you can stop and visit the nine-foot, 900-pound bronze statue of him, "Idiot Circle" across the street from there where he hung out as a kid, Punchy's Diner said to be the home of his favorite sandwich - a simple tomato sandwich with lettuce and miracle whip on white bread and other locations that any Dale fan won't want to miss.

-There are plenty of other driversand legendary figures who also lived in the area as well, but this is a must visit for any race fan.
+There are plenty of other drivers and legendary figures who also lived in the area, but this is a must-visit for any race fan.

 Explore The NASCAR Hall of Fame

 I've had the fortune to visit several Hall of Fame museums and each one is a unique shrine to the sports or musical traditions.
 However, the NASCAR Hall of Fame is something special.
 It has the expected inductee area to celebrate legendary drivers but it also does a great job of taking fans deeper into the sport and helping them better understand all the other aspects of achieving greatness beyond just extraordinary driving.

 Yup, You Can Even Celebrate With Some Moonshine